-Shakespeare in London is BADA’s semester abroad program for students interested in exploring Shakespeare and his work from an academic perspective.
+Shakespeare in London is BADA’s semester abroad programme for students interested in exploring Shakespeare and his work from an academic perspective.
 It is intended principally for English and History Majors with an understanding of textual analysis who are also interested in performance, and for Theatre Majors who would like to extend their knowledge of textual analysis.

 The course, which focuses on Shakespeare’s plays, takes full advantage of the opportunity to see a considerable number of these works in performance in London and also at Stratford-upon-Avon.
 While Shakespeare’s plays are studied principally in the classroom, they are also explored in performance both on stage and in the rehearsal room.